-Section 27 - Continuation
+Section 28 - Continuation.

 Any non-conforming use, building or structure which existed lawfully at the time of enactment of these Regulations may be continued, subject to the regulations which follow in this Article.
-However, such non-conforming use shall expire if the title of the property on which such non-conforming use exists is transferred to a new owner.

-Section 28 - Identification
+Section 29 - Identification.

 The Codes Enforcement Officer shall be responsible for identifying all non-conforming uses and keeping an inventory of same.